There are three major Internet and cable TV providers in Medellín, which offer triple-play Internet, TV and phone services: Claro, Tigo and Movistar.

 When you sign up for triple-play services or just Internet services, the provider will schedule an installation time.
 And when they come out for the installation they will run cables where needed.
 But there may be a separate installation charge.

-To sign up for Internet and cable TV services in Colombia with most providers requires a cedula.
-I asked Claro, Tigo-UNE and Movistar and none of them will accept passports to sign up for service.
+To sign up for Internet and cable TV services in Colombia with most providers require a cedula.
+I asked Claro, Tigo-UNE and Movistar and none of them will accept a passport to sign up for service.
 In addition, you also need some credit established in Colombia with your cedula.
 We covered how to establish credit in Colombia in a separate article.

 Also, the three main providers (Claro, Tigo-UNE and Movistar) will not accept a deposit for establishing service.
 However, you can get DirecTV service without a cedula.

 When I first started living in Medellín over eight years ago, I didn’t have a visa or cedula.
 So, to establish Internet and cable TV services with UNE, I had to get a Colombia friend do this in his name.

 Some expats I know in Colombia just get Internet services and watch TV on the Internet.
 These expats use streaming TV options like Amazon Prime, Apple TV, Netflix or Sling TV, which require a high-speed Internet connection.